The Keeper by Sarah Langan

 - Finished reading it on April 26, 2009

-- Most of the reviews and comments on The Keeper make a point about mentioning it as Langan's debut novel.
-Now that I've done so too, let us ignore that because this is still a great novel.
+- Most of the reviews and comments on THE KEEPER make a point about mentioning it as Langan's debut novel.
+Now that I've done so too, let us ignore that because this is a great novel, period.
 Susan Marley roams the streets of Bedford, Maine, looking for something or simply trying to connect.
 Considering that she doesn't speak, is considered the town slut and is ignored by her own mother, that desire for a connection is understood.
 When she dies one night though, horrible things start happening to the residents in town.
-While there are very much supernatural elements in the story, they aren't quite as in your face as I expected.
+The dead rise up and buried secrets come up to reality.
+While supernatural elements are very much part of the story, they aren't quite as in your face as I expected.
 The book focuses more on the story and the characters, both of which are very rich and enjoyable.
 Unfortunately though, I didn't quite get pulled into the characters' lives.
 They were real and easy to picture but they just weren't quite fascinating to care that much about.
 Not something to avoid the book over but something to be aware of.
-Enjoy the multiple plot threads that are nicely weaved together.
-Those make it worthwhile.
+Focus on enjoying the multiple plot threads that are nicely weaved together.
+Those make the novel worthwhile.

 Kill Riff by David J. Schow